-Many are now choosing to rent a therapy office space in which to see clients, bypassing the tedious process of setting up an office space from scratch.
+Many are now choosing to therapy office spaces for rent in which to see clients, bypassing the tedious process of setting up an office space from scratch.

 With a mind-boggling variety of office spaces to choose from, the options are endless and often confusing.
+Check out our therapy rooms for rent in Singapore for your private or group needs.
 In this article, we give you several tips on how to find the right space for your practice.

 What should I think about when choosing a therapy office space to rent?

 What makes a great space?
 Price, location, aesthetic – is that all there is to consider?

 You may have found what you think is a great space, but have you really thought through and taken into consideration the needs of yourself, your clients, and your practice?